seandstewart/bardly/pending/romances/the-tempest/11-player.md

 And yet me thinks I see it in thy face,
 What thou shouldst be: the occasion speaks thee, and
 My strong imagination sees a crown
-Dropping upon thy head. …
+Dropping upon thy head. ...

 **SEBASTIAN**
-… What, art thou waking?
+...
+What, art thou waking?

 **ANTONIO**
-Do you not hear me speak? …
+Do you not hear me speak? ...

 **SEBASTIAN**
-… I do; and surely
+...
+I do; and surely
 It is a sleepy language and thou speak'st
 Out of thy sleep.
 What is it thou didst say?
 This is a strange repose, to be asleep
 With eyes wide open; standing, speaking, moving,
-And yet so fast asleep. …
+And yet so fast asleep. ...

 **ANTONIO**
-… Noble Sebastian,
+...
+Noble Sebastian,
-Thou let'st thy fortune sleep-die, rather; wink’st
+Thou let'st thy fortune sleep-die, rather; wink'st
-Whiles thou art waking. …
+Whiles thou art waking. ...

 **SEBASTIAN**
-… Thou dost snore distinctly;
+...
+Thou dost snore distinctly;
 There's meaning in thy snores.

 **ANTONIO**
 I am more serious than my custom: you
 Must be so too, if heed me; which to do
-Trebles thee o ‘er. …
+Trebles thee o 'er. ...

 **SEBASTIAN**
-… Well, I am standing water.
+...
+Well, I am standing water.

 **ANTONIO**
-I'll teach you how to flow. …
+I'll teach you how to flow. ...

 **SEBASTIAN**
-… Do so: to ebb
+...
+Do so: to ebb
-Hereditary sloth instructs me. …
+Hereditary sloth instructs me. ...

 **ANTONIO**
-… O,
+...
+O,
 If you but knew how you the purpose cherish
 Whiles thus you mock it! how, in stripping it,
 You more invest it!
 Ebbing men, indeed,
 Most often do so near the bottom run
-By their own fear or sloth. …
+By their own fear or sloth. ...

 **SEBASTIAN**
-… Prithee, say on:
+...
+Prithee, say on:
 The setting of thine eye and cheek proclaim
 A matter from thee, and a birth indeed
-Which throes thee much to yield. …
+Which throes thee much to yield. ...

 **ANTONIO**
-… Thus, then:
+...
+Thus, then:
 Although this lord of weak remembrance, this,
 Who shall be of as little memory
 When he is earth'd, hath here almost persuade,-
-For he’s a spirit of persuasion, only
+For he's a spirit of persuasion, only
-Professes to persuade,-the king his son’s alive,
+Professes to persuade,-the king his son's alive,
-’Tis as impossible that he’s undrown’d
+'Tis as impossible that he's undrown'd
-And he that sleeps here swims. …
+And he that sleeps here swims. ...

 **SEBASTIAN**
-… I have no hope
+...
+I have no hope
-That he's undrown’d. …
+That he's undrown'd. ...

 **ANTONIO**
-… O, out of that ’no hope’
+...
+O, out of that 'no hope'
 What great hope have you! no hope that way is
 Another way so high a hope that even
 Ambition cannot pierce a wink beyond,
 But doubt discovery there.
 Will you grant with me
-That Ferdinand is drown’d?…
+That Ferdinand is drown'd? ...

 **SEBASTIAN**
-… He's gone. …
+...
+He's gone. ...

 **ANTONIO**
-… Then, tell me,
+...
+Then, tell me,
-Who's the next heir of Naples? …
+Who's the next heir of Naples? ...

 **SEBASTIAN**
-… Claribel.
+...
+Claribel.

 **ANTONIO**
 She that is queen of Tunis; she that dwells
 Ten leagues beyond man's life; she that from Naples
 Can have no note, unless the sun were post-
-The man i’ the moon’s too slow-till new-born chins
+The man i' the moon's too slow-till new-born chins
 Be rough and razorable; she that-from whom?
-We all were sea-swallow’d, though some cast again,
+We all were sea-swallow'd, though some cast again,
 And by that destiny to perform an act
-Whereof what’s past is prologue, what to come
+Whereof what's past is prologue, what to come
 In yours and my discharge.

 **SEBASTIAN**
 What stuff is this! how say you?
-’Tis true, my brother’s daughter’s queen of Tunis;
+'Tis true, my brother's daughter's queen of Tunis;
-So is she heir of Naples; ’twixt which regions
+So is she heir of Naples; 'twixt which regions
-There is some space. …
+There is some space. ...

 **ANTONIO**
-… A space whose every cubit
+...
+A space whose every cubit
-Seems to cry out, ‘How shall that Claribel
+Seems to cry out, 'How shall that Claribel
 Measure us back to Naples?
 Keep in Tunis,
-And let Sebastia wake.’
+And let Sebastia wake.'
 Say, this were death
 That now hath seized them; why, they were no worse
 Than now they are.
 There be that can rule Naples
 As well as he that sleeps; lords that can prate